erSubhashThapa/100daysofcode/r1-log.md

  - **Thoughts and Feelings:**

-   I need to find a way to get spell check on this makedown thing on github.
-I keep spelling things wrong.
+   I need to find a way to get spell check on this markdown editor on github.
+I keep spelling words wrong.

-   I coded on less sleep because I was trying to wake up early to get coding done so I could hangout with my sister.
+   I accidently coded on less sleep.
+I was trying to wake up early to get coding done so I could hangout with my sister.
 So I set my alarm to sleep 7 hours which I thought would be the minimum I could have without feeling tired.
 But I forgot it was daylight savings.
 I was so tired when I woke up.
 I actually only set my alarm to sleep 6 hours.
 I didn't realized it until later.
 I had real coffee today and it's giving me a tiny bit of acid reflux.

 ## Day 68